 Public Policy undergraduate majors participated in a unique and highly successful capstone project to provide policy analyses to non-profit and government organizations, which was expanded in 2008 into a Policy Clinic for non-majors; and it sponsors an active undergraduate Public Policy Majors Union as well as UNC’s chapter of the Roosevelt Institute, a student-initiated national network of public policy “think-and-do” tanks of which UNC’s chapter was recognized as the most outstanding nationally.
 UNC Public Policy hosted the social entrepreneurship track of the Carolina Entrepreneurship Initiative’s Entrepreneurship Minor.
 The Carolina Institute for Public Policy developed a major program of education policy research, which evolved to become a separate Education Policy Initiative at Carolina (EPIC).

 With the support of the College and the continued growth of undergraduate enrollment, our faculty has continued to grow.
 Tricia Sullivan joined as assistant professor with an appointment in the Curriculum Peace, War and Defense in 2011; Jeremy Moulton (Economics) in 2011; Steve Hemelt (Public Policy) and Doug MacKay (Philosophy) in 2013.
-Three new faculty members joined as assistant professors in 2015: Rebecca Kreitzer (Political Science), Candis Watts Smith (Political Science) with an appointment in African, African American, and Diaspora Studies (AAAD), and Brigitte Zimmermann (Political Science) with an appointment in the Curriculum in Global Studies.
+Three new faculty members joined as assistant professors in 2015: Rebecca Kreitzer (Political Science), Candis Watts Smith (Political Science) with an appointment in African, African American, and Diaspora Studies (AAAD), and Brigitte Seim (Political Science) with an appointment in the Curriculum in Global Studies.
 Also in 2015, Anna Krome-Lukens (History) joined us as a Teaching Assistant Professor and Director of Experiential Education and Jeff Summerlin-Long (Law; Public Policy) came on as a Teaching Assistant Professor.
 In 2018, Carmen Gutierrez (Sociology) and Joaquín Rubalcaba (Economics) joined us as Assistant Professors of Public Policy.
 In 2020, Angel Hsu (Environmental Studies) with an appointment with E3P, Jiay Bao (Business Economics and Public Policy) and Abhi Moulick (Political Science) with an appointment with Shuford Program in Entrepreneurhsip joined us as assistant professors.